 - Tie the flower stems together with a string or rubber band.
-Then, find a dark and dry room or closet that has good circulation.
-Secure the stems upside down to a hanger and leave the flowers to dry for 2 weeks or so.
+Then, find a dark and dry room or closet with good circulation.
+Secure the stems upside down to a hanger and leave the flowers to dry for two weeks.

-- Put the flowers together in a vase or bouquet and place in your home or give to someone as a gift.
+- Put the flowers together in a vase or bouquet and place them in your home or give them to someone as a gift.

 What you’ll need:

-- Find a container that is microwave safe that is big enough to fit your selected flowers in.
-Ensure this is a container specifically for drying flowers as you will not want to use it for food afterwards.
+- Find a microwave-safe container that is big enough to fit your selected flowers in.
+Please ensure this container is specifically for drying flowers since you won't want to use it for food afterwards.

-- Pour 1-2 inches of silica gel into the container, if your flowers are quite big, add some more silica.
+- Pour 1-2 inches of silica gel into the container; add more silica if your flowers are pretty big.
 Carefully place the flowers in the silica gel with the flower head facing up.
 Pour more gel over the petals so the flowers are completely covered.
-Do this carefully as you want to ensure you don’t squish the flowers.
+Do this carefully, as you want to ensure you don’t squish the flowers.

 - Place the flower container in the microwave with a cup of water.
 Heat in your microwave for 30 seconds at a time.
 Keep checking until the flowers appear to be dried.
-All flowers and microwaves vary but it should only take a few minutes all up.
+All flowers and microwaves vary, but it should take a few minutes.

-- Carefully take the flowers out of the sand and lightly brush off any remaining silica gel.
+- Carefully remove the flowers from the sand and lightly brush off any remaining silica gel.
 Spray with hairspray to help them last.
-Place your flowers on display in your home or use in a craft project.
+Place your flowers on display in your home or use them in a craft project.

 This is our favourite way to dry and preserve flowers as they hold their colour and sometimes can be mistaken for fresh flowers.